COMPONENTS OF AN IEP

 - Specify the time and frequency of the activity or support.
 Both “time” (e.g., minutes, hours, etc.) or the condition under which the activity or support will occur (“All timed tests”) are permissible.
 Terms such as episodic or intermittent may be used only if the description of the activity or support makes clear the commitment to, or on behalf of, the individual.

 - Describe the activity or support in a manner that passes the “Stranger Test.”
-The "Stranger Test" means if the child enrolled at a new school, would teachers and/or support professionals there understand the child's needs and know what to do?
+The "Stranger Test" means if the child enrolled at a new school, would teachers and/or support professionals there understand the learner's needs and know what to do?

 Identifying the Least Restrictive Environment

-LRE is grounded in the idea that while the general education environment is the most ideal setting for students, some students may need different settings in order to receive an appropriate education.
+LRE is grounded in the idea that while the general education environment is the most ideal setting for learners, some learners may need different settings in order to receive an appropriate education.
 Removal from the general education environment may occur only if the nature or severity of the disability is such that education in regular classes (with the use of supplementary aids and services) cannot be achieved satisfactorily.

 - General education environments